ownlytics/mcptix/CONTRIBUTING.md

 ## License

-By contributing to Epic Tracker, you agree that your contributions will be licensed under the project's MIT license.
+By contributing to mcptix, you agree that your contributions will be licensed under the project's MIT license.